 TABLE OF CONTENTS

-A breaking story!
-Twitter is allowing cannabis ads!
-Actually, they aren't really.
-It was all a hoax!
+A breaking story, Twitter is allowing cannabis ads!

 Given that social media platforms are increasingly regarded as important marketing tools for companies, Twitter's move to permit cannabis advertisements may have significant ramifications for the sector.